A Chocolate on the Pillow

 Companies who boast of saving money by cutting corners and stripping back the customer experience to the barest bone won’t get my business.
 The spreadsheet click ‘n’ shred culture – whether it’s people’s livelihoods or consumer comfort – is a pernicious one that’s gone far enough.

 A US airline bragged that by removing olives from the drinks served in first class it managed to cling onto a comparatively paltry few thousand dollars, another went the full Uriah Heep when it saw the miserable few bucks it gained by razoring limes into 16 pieces rather than 10.
-It’s a practice that also cuts an inch off your legroom, five minutes from your spa appointment (so I’m told), and if, in their shabby pursuit of the last grimy buck, companies choose to confine the end-user to the cell of Little Ease then as far as their concerned it's tough titty on us and no returns.
+It’s a practice that also cuts an inch off your legroom, five minutes from your spa appointment (so I’m told), and if, in their shabby pursuit of the last grimy buck, companies choose to confine the end-user to the cell of Little Ease then as far as they're concerned it's tough titty on us and no returns.

 No mas, pas plus, no more.
-I happen to like an olive in my cocktail, and I want a decent chunk of lime in my G&T, not a wretched, floppy sliver I can read the safety card through.
+I happen to like an olive in my cocktail, and I want a decent chunk of lime in my G&T, not a wretched, floppy sliver that I can read the safety card through.
 Anything which can ameliorate the miserable experience of being on a plane should be praised to the skies.
 Fly with us, we’ll give you a treat.
 Where do I sign?

 As far as hotels go, I want a big, soft bath sheet I can lose myself in.
 I find the drying process isn’t a comfortable one when attempted with a something the size of a tea-towel and the consistency of a potato sack.
 A fluffy robe and slippers mean I don’t have to get dressed three hours before I’m ready, or plug the kettle into the floor socket while naked; nobody wants that, I’m told.
 Give me branded toiletries in smart little bottles, not a gallon dispenser of generic sludge hanging off the shower tiles and previously pumped by who and God knows what.